Preserving Monetary Sovereignty in Emerging Economies in the Age of Stablecoins

 Ethiopia, Argentina, the Philippines, Nigeria, and Indonesia each illustrate the delicate balance between financial innovation and monetary stability.
 Stablecoins offer speed, transparency, and access but also risk bypassing hard-earned institutions.
 The way forward is neither resistance nor full adoption, but strategic integration guided by local values and long-term goals.

 Monetary strength in the digital age means integration on our own terms.
-With our currency, our rules, and our people at the center.
+With our currency, our rules, and our people at the centre.